-Attachment A is a drawing submitted as an exhibit in DOAH CASE NO.: 22-1985GM identifying the Part 77 Approach Surface and Runway Protection Zones for Runway 5 (Runway 5 is the Reynolds Airpark runway).
+The Subject Property lies outside the Runway Protection Zone for Runway 5 (Runway 5 is the Reynolds Airpark runway).
+Attachment A is a drawing submitted as an exhibit in DOAH CASE NO.: 22-1985GM identifying the Part 77 Approach Surface and Runway Protection Zones for Runway 5.
 This exhibit depicts the limit of the Existing Approach and Existing Departure Runway Protection Zones; both are located wholly within the Reynolds Park MURP lands, with the longest RPZ terminating approximately 1,500 feet from the westerly boundary of the Reynolds Park MURP lands.

-As depicted in Attachment A, development on the Subject Property is approximately 1,400 feet from the end of the longest RPZ (Departure) for Runway 5.
+As depicted in Attachment A, development on the Subject Property is in excess of 2,000 feet from the end of the longest RPZ (Departure) for Runway 5.